Vanova/cookiecutter-data-science/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
     ├── src                <- Main source code for use in this project.
 Framework structure.
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     |
     ├── test_environment.py
     |